Fertility

-Treatment options for colorectal cancer can include surgery, chemotherapy, and radiation.
-All three can significantly affect fertility.
 Colorectal cancer patients who wish to have biological children after treatment should inquire about fertility preservation before treatment begins.
-There are options available for patients to preserve their fertility.

 Egg and embryo freezing

-Egg freezing, also known as mature oocyte cryopreservation, is a method used to save women's ability to get pregnant in the future.
-Eggs harvested from your ovaries are frozen unfertilized and stored for later use
+Egg freezing, or mature oocyte cryopreservation, is a technique that preserves a woman's ability to conceive in the future.
+Your eggs are carefully harvested from your ovaries, frozen without being fertilized, and safely stored for when you're ready to use them.

 Ovarian transposition